Sreetama Datta

 How to Prepare for NEET 2021 if Exam is Held in August

 NEET 2021 exam date is expected to be released anytime soon.
 Amid speculations of the exam getting postponed, NEET 2021 aspirants should not shift their focus from preparation and continue to maintain the momentum of their studies.
-Considering the fact that NTA has so far maintained that NEET 2021 will be conducted on August 1.
+Considering the fact that NTA has so far maintained that NEET exam will be conducted on August 1.
 Hence, aspirants should not pay attention to the speculations and prepare in a way considering NEET 2021 will be conducted on August 1.

-Precisely there are 35 days left for August 1.
+Precisely, there are 35 days left for August 1.
 In this article, we bring to our readers the tips and tricks to follow if NEET 2021 is held on August 1.

 Tips to Prepare for NEET 2021